rcmdnk/Slack-gas/README.md

 ## More comments on parameters

+### TIME_ZONE

+If `TIME_ZONE` is `null`, the script sets TIME_ZONE as Apps Script Project's time zone.

+It could be different from your real time zone.

+Please set it in params.gs, or check and update the time zone of the project's time zone.

-### SAVE_MESSAGE_JASON
+### SAVE_MESSAGE_JSON

 Google Apps Script's job has a time limit of 6 min.
 It is too short to retrieve many messages at once.

-If `SAVE_MESSAGE_JASON` is true, about 100 messages are the upper limit to be done in 6 min.
+If `SAVE_MESSAGE_JSON` is true, about 100 messages are the upper limit to be done in 6 min.

-If you don't have so much messages or want to retrieve only the recent and set short `COVERAGE` value, it may not a problem.
+If you don't have so many messages or want to retrieve only the recent and set a short `COVERAGE` value, it may not a problem.

 Otherwise, set `MAX_MESSAGES` as 50~100 and run the job sometime until all messages can be retrieved.

-These full message information may not be needed or you can obtain by the export function of the slack.
+This full message information may not be needed or you can obtain it by the export function of Slack.

 Therefore, `SAVE_MESSAGE_JSON = false` is recommended for most cases.

-If your workspace have a few posts per day, you can set `SAVE_MESSAGE_JSON=false` for the daily job.
+If your workspace has a few posts per day, you can set `SAVE_MESSAGE_JSON=false` for the daily job.

 ### FULL_CHECK/COVERAGE

 If `FULL_CHECK = false`, only newer messages than the latest message in the channel retrieved in the Sheet.

-It means if the thread starts before the latest message, messages in the thread can not be retrieved even if they are newer than the latest message.
+If `CHECK_THREAD_TS_IN_SHEET = false` and the thread starts before the latest message, messages in the thread can not be retrieved even if they are newer than the latest message.

-It happens when the thread start message is older than Now - `COVERAGE`, too.
+It happens when the thread starts message is older than Now - `COVERAGE`, too.

+If you have a long time thread (especially if 90 days and more), it may be good to set `CHECK_THREAD_TS_IN_SHEET = true` and `THREAD_TS_COVERAGE = 31536000` (1 year).

-It may be good to set `FULL_CHECK = true` and `COVERAGE = 2592000` (1 month) for the daily job.
+Otherwise, it may be good to set `FULL_CHECK = true`, `COVERAGE = 2592000` (1 month) and  `CHECK_THREAD_TS_IN_SHEET = false` for the daily job.